 Maths and English

-- If you don’t have a GCSE in English or have a GCSE with a grade of E/2 or lower, you will study for a qualification called Functional Skills in English (City and Guilds).
+- If you don’t have a GCSE in English, or you have a GCSE in English with a grade E/2 or lower, you will initially study a Functional Skills English qualification at a level appropriate for you.

-- If you don’t have a GCSE in Maths or have a GCSE with a grade of E/2 or lower, you will study for a qualification called Functional Skills in Maths (City and Guilds).
+- If you don’t have a GCSE in Maths, or have a GCSE with a grade of E/2 or lower, you will initially study a Functional Skills Maths qualification at a level appropriate for you.

-Functional Skills qualifications are recognised and valued by employers and industry and provide individuals with key skills in that subject area.
-Functional Skills qualifications can be studied at different levels which allows learners to progress from one level to another as they grow in confidence and expertise.
-At UCB, the content is designed to be both vocationally relevant and applicable to a wide range of real-life situations.
+Functional Skills qualifications are recognised and valued by employers and provide you with key skills in that subject area.
+At UCB, the content of the courses is designed to be both vocationally relevant and applicable to a wide range of real-life situations.

-- If you have a GCSE in Maths with a grade of D/3, you will study GCSE Mathematics (Edexcel).
+- If you have a GCSE English Language at grade D/3, you will undertake a one year GCSE re-sit programme.

 - If you have a Functional Skills English qualification at Level 1, you can also study the GCSE programme.

 - The same also applies to Maths.

 At UCB, we design our GCSE courses to be contextualised as much as possible to your vocational area of study, and to give you a fresh perspective of the study of GCSE English and Maths.

 Our GCSE English course teaches English Language only.
 We do not offer English Literature, and we use Eduqas as our exam board.
 Our Maths GCSE courses use Edexcel.